mirswamp/deployment/README.md

 #Welcome to SWAMP-in-a-Box!
 (Software Assurance Marketplace in a box)

-This release of SWAMP-in-a-Box is an open-beta version.
-We welcome your feedback and contributions at swampinabox@continuousassurance.org or +1 (317)-274-3942.
+The release of SWAMP-in-a-Box 1.28.1 is an open-beta version.
+We welcome your feedback and contributions at sib@continuousassurance.org or +1 (317)-274-3942.
 To get updates on SWAMP-in-a-Box and be part of the user community, please join our [mailing list](https://lists.cosalab.org/mailman/listinfo/swampinabox "SWAMP Mailing List")!

 The SWAMP code is contained in the following repositories: